He Loved Me, Even After Death / Chapter 1: The Cat That Wasn’t Mine

 Every time I walk through the house, I catch myself glancing over my shoulder, heart pounding, half-expecting to catch a flicker of movement.
 Even the hum of the fridge after midnight.
 Suspicious.
 Like a breath that isn’t mine.

 But it didn’t used to be like this.
-It all started a month ago, when a coworker at my company jumped from the office building.
-The incident shook me.
-I decided to quit my job, and since my lease was up, I moved straight to a new city.
+It all started a month ago, when a coworker jumped off our office building.
+It shook me.
+I quit, and since my lease was up, I moved to a new city.

 Just me and my cat.
 Maple Heights felt like a fresh start.